Put together this Grow a Tomato Sauce Garden gift basket filled with herbs, tomato plants and more. The perfect gift for a gardener or foodie!

 To keep track of the plants, I created better looking garden markers too.
 You can place the labels that came with the pots into an envelope and tuck them into the gift basket.
 Quite often, they contain additional information for optimal growing conditions or recipe ideas, so pass them along.

-See how I made these vegetable and herb markers.
+See how I made these vegetable and herb garden markers.

 Almost any basket or bin will do.
 Just make sure it’s large enough.